christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The supreme deity of the Roman state was Jupiter Optimus Maximus (Jove).

 The Egyptian name "Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
 This title very likely connects to "Asar-Hapi" (Osiris-Apis), another name for the Graeco-Egyptian god Serapis (Serapis = Sabazios (Osiris + Apis or Šar Apsi - King Apsu = Enki-Ea)).
 The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 This title also resembles the Scythian/Hurrian "Kur-Sar" (Sun King) and the Phoenician "Kosar" (sun god).
 In Celtic cultures, Caesarus also referred to a Celtic chieftain who likely took on a divine role.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

+The Liber Linteus Zagrabiensis (Latin for "Linen Book of Zagreb", also known rarely as Liber Agramensis, "Book of Agram") is the longest Etruscan text and the only extant linen book (libri lintei), dated to the 3rd century BC, making it arguably the oldest extant European book.
+In Column V, the phrase "Aesar es" appears, which translates to "He is God" or "God is".
+This proves that the Etruscan elite explicitly equated their rulers with divinity using the "Aesar" title.
+The Roman adoption of "Caesar" was not a new creation but the continuation of an ancient Etruscan-Scythian political theology.

 Russian historian and mathematician Anatoly Fomenko wrote several books where he claimed that the city of Yoros = Jerusalem = Troy and it was situated on the eastern, Asiatic shore of Bosphorus, closer to the Black Sea, very near to the Beykoz mountain (Golgotha).